The Early College Program Spring 2021 retention rate is 94%.

 Tene Davis, Associate Director

-Of the Georgia State University Early College Program graduates are accepted to Georgia State University.
+Of the Georgia State University Early College Program graduates are accepted to this university.

 What is the Early College Program?